ganyeshprasanna/Udacit_ND_SDC_2/README.md

 * training set accuracy of 1
 * validation set accuracy of 0.9375
 * test set accuracy of 0.929

+ We can see that the model is overfitting the train data but it still performs decently on the test data.
+The accuracy on test data can be increased by regularization techniques (dropout, L2, etc.)

 ### Test a Model on New Images